 Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.

 Overwhelmed by all the fine print on that contract?
 Do you see a lot of confusing acronyms?
 Here’s how to decode rental car coverage:

 - Loss/collision damage waiver: The loss damage waiver, or LDW, is sometimes called the collision damage waiver, or CDW.
 The LDW lets you off the hook for costs if your rental car is stolen, vandalized, or damaged in a crash.
-This may include loss of use charges, which rental car companies charge for lost profits when they must repair a vehicle.
+This may include loss of use charges, which rental car companies charge to make up for lost profits when they must repair a vehicle.

 - Liability: Sometimes called supplemental liability insurance, or SLI, rental liability insurance covers you if you damage other vehicles or property while driving the rental car.
 It can also pay medical expenses for others who are hurt in a crash you caused.

-- Personal accident insurance: Personal accident insurance, or PAI, covers medical costs for you and your passengers if you’re hurt in a rental-car crash.
+- Personal accident insurance: Personal accident insurance, or PAI, covers medical costs for you and your passengers if you’re hurt in a rental car crash.

 - Personal effects coverage: Personal effects coverage, or PEC, covers you if any personal items are stolen from or damaged in your rental car.

 What Does Rental Car Insurance Cost?